 PacketFence integrates perfectly with wireless networks through a FreeRADIUS module.
-This allows you to secure your wired and wireless networks the same way using the same user database and using the same captive portal, providing a consistent user experience.
+This allows you to secure your using the same captive portal, providing a consistent user experience.
 Mixing Access Points (AP) vendors and Wireless Controllers is supported.
+PacketFence supports an optional registration mechanism similar to "captive portal" solutions.
+Contrary to most captive portal solutions, PacketFence remembers users who previously registered and will automatically give them access without another authentication.
+Of course, this is configurable.
+An Acceptable Use Policy can be specified such that users cannot enable network access without first accepting it.